chrispsn/Excel-Masterclass/sphinx_docs/source/about.rst

 * Reduce confusion for end users
 * Save time in maintenance
-* Reduce the likelihood of errors
+* Reduce the likelihood of errors.

 We will look at concrete examples along the way.